 Tools, models and systems have been developed in order to provide qualitative and quantitative management information for use in risk management decisions.
 In particular, the group makes use of its internal model in order to quantify the levels of aggregate risk carried at both group and entity level and to monitor whether levels of risk are within strategic risk appetite.
-Detailed measures of the group's appetite for risk have also been established, with key risk indicators reported at each board meeting against pre-set board and management tolerances, for example with respect to key financial ratios, maximum exposure to individual investment counterparties, maximum exposure to 3rd party counterparties and liquidity requirements.
+Detailed measures of the group's appetite for risk have also been established, with key risk indicators reported at each board meeting against pre-set board and management tolerances, for example with respect to key financial ratios, maximum exposure to individual investment counterparties, maximum exposure to third party counterparties and liquidity requirements.
+These key risk indicators have recently been reviewed in detail by the board and updated in light of the market conditions facing the club.